-The following are general communications policies approved by the Vestry in August 2015.
+The following are general communications policies approved by the Vestry in August 2015 and updated in April 2018.
 The approved document includes guidelines for email and social media.
 Policies and guidelines for digital communications with youth are also included.

 These policies cover mass communications by anyone—clergy, lay staff member or parishioner—who represents himself or herself as an agent of St. Paul’s Episcopal Church or its ministries, whether as a paid employee or volunteer.

 The policies apply to printed materials, ongoing publications, bulletin boards, interior and exterior signs and to all electronic, online or mobile-based communications tools, whether controlled by St. Paul’s or hosted on other platforms, such as Facebook and Signup Genius.

 Printed materials, mass emailings, social media groups and pages, online scheduling tools and other electronic communications media or messages identified with St. Paul’s Episcopal Church and any of the church’s ministries, committees or groups, are covered by these policies.